 The bathroom is arguably one of the most difficult areas to keep clean — particularly the shower.
-This is because it’s naturally a very humid space, which makes it all too easy for limescale to form in every crevice.
+This is because it’s naturally a very humid space, which makes it all too easy for limescale to form in every crevice, especially is you have a hard water supply.
 Before you know it, your glass door appears milky white, your grout has turned a vibrant orange, and your shower head is looking rather crusty — not a pleasant combination.

 And to make matters worse, once you manage to remove this limescale by learning how to clean a glass shower door, it seems to rear its ugly head again all too soon.
 The good news is that there are ways you can prevent limescale from forming in the shower.
 All it takes are a few small changes in habit and some TLC.
 Want to learn more?
 Follow these tips to keep your shower limescale-free for longer.